 Perhaps one of the most neglected parts of WordPress blogs is the good old category page.
 Whenever you navigate to a category page within a blog or website, chances are it’s not much more than a list of the latest blog posts within that category.

-And even worse, more than often the title of that category page is something along the lines of “Category Name Archives”.
+And worse, often the title of that category page is something along the lines of “Category Name Archives”.

-And not just boring, it’s also a huge missed opportunity to get more traffic to your website.
-A category page is essentially another web URL within your website.
-It’s an actual web page, just like a blog post with 4,000 words is a web page.
+And not just boring, it’s also a missed opportunity to get more traffic to your website.

-Read on to learn how you can rank your WordPress categories high in the SERPs (search engine results pages) with little effort, and increase your website’s overall organic traffic.
-Like a boss.
+Read on to learn how you can rank your WordPress categories higher in the SERPs and increase your website’s overall organic traffic, with little effort.

 What Are WordPress Category Pages?